 Holy Spirit Parish is one of Atlanta’s largest, comprised of more than 1,300 families, 4,000 parishioners, and 125 ministries.

-Students of age can drink alcohol in their apartment, but not in the presence of anyone who is underage.
-Unique policies prohibit gambling, and the campus is gum-free.
-The College has general expectations in terms of modesty and appropriate clothing, and formal wear is required during High Table Formal Hall dinners.
+The campus is gum-free.
+The College has general expectations in terms of modesty and appropriate clothing, and formal wear is required during more formal events, such as Mass, matriculation, and graduation.

 The College’s meal plan is complimentary, with breakfast and lunch offered on days when classes are in session.

 The suburban community consists of luxury homes and mansions on Atlanta’s northern edge.
-Across from the Madison Vinings Ridge apartment complex are the Galleria Specialty and Cumberland Malls for shopping, banking, and entertainment.
+Nearby to campus are the Galleria Specialty and Cumberland Malls for shopping, banking, and entertainment.
 The College is within 15 minutes of downtown Atlanta, an exciting and rapidly growing city with the nation’s third-largest concentration of Fortune 500 companies and museums, concert halls, restaurants, sporting events, and all of the amenities of city life.

 Not surprisingly, students tell us that the College’s small size is both its greatest strength and its greatest weakness.
 Students enjoy a great deal of individual attention from faculty, but there are fewer social opportunities than might be available on other campuses, especially athletics.

-The College also partners with the Aquinas Center at nearby Emory University to provide additional activities, events, and lectures.
+The College does provide for occasional social activities and clubs, varying by agreement between the chaplain and the students, with a mandatory social evening every week.
+The College partners with the Aquinas Center at nearby Emory University to provide additional activities, events, and lectures.

-The College has a relationship with Solidarity School and Mission, a Hispanic outreach program to help those who cannot make it to Church.
-Students assist Moda Real, a virtue and modesty program for the Hispanic mission that culminates in an annual modest fashion show.
+It also has a relationship with Solidarity School and Mission, a Hispanic outreach program to help those who cannot make it to Church.
+Students have assisted Moda Real, a virtue and modesty program for the Hispanic mission that culminates in an annual modest fashion show.
 Students can also participate in social service projects with Catholic Charities and Habitat for Humanity.